Can’t figure out why your dog won’t drink water? Don’t worry yet. Here are the most common reasons a dog won’t drink, ranging from simple to severe.

 A variety of factors affect your dog’s fluid needs.
 If they’ve been exercising less or the weather has cooled, they may not need as much water anymore.
 If you’ve switched from kibble to a wet food, your dog is getting a larger portion of their fluid from their food, so they don’t need to drink as much.

 You could also be underestimating the amount your dog is drinking.
-For a more accurate estimate, monitor your dog’s fluid intake by keeping track of the difference in the amount of water in their bowl after you fill it and before you refill it.
+Try to monitor your dog’s fluid intake by keeping track of the difference in the amount of water in their bowl after you fill it and before you refill it.
+However, you should keep in mind that food is also a source of hydration for dogs, particularly if they are eating wet foods, so this isn’t always an accurate method.

 It’s also important to watch for signs of dehydration such as:

-If you dog shows signs of dehydration or their fluid intake is unusually low, contact your veterinarian.
+If your dog shows signs of dehydration or their fluid intake is unusually low, contact your veterinarian immediately.

 Some dogs are picky about the bowl they drink out of.